 Did the Tax Bill Give You a Raise?
 Don’t Celebrate Just Yet

-“A lot of people really believe the money they’re taking home is theirs to keep, but you won’t be absolutely sure until you see your 2018 return next year,” explains Ed Slott, CPA and retirement tax expert and founder of IRAHelp.com.
+A lot of people really believe the money they’re taking home is theirs to keep, but you won’t be absolutely sure until you see your 2018 return ...
+I’m telling everyone the same thing: Don’t count your chickens.

 Winners and Losers

 On paper, the new withholding tables introduced by the Tax Cuts and Jobs Act brought about an overall reduction in taxes for many individuals.
 Tax brackets were compressed, and the standard deduction for a single-filer went from $6,350 to $12,000.
-Sounds great, right?

 The problem is that the new withholding tables don’t reflect the elimination of certain deductions that many people had come to depend on.
 For example, in 2018 the personal exemption—which reduced an individual’s taxable income by $4,050—will no longer be allowed as a deduction.
 Nor will the interest on home equity loans, unless the loan is specifically being used to improve the home.
-Additionally, the deduction for state and local sales, income, and property taxes has been capped at $10,000, and the standard personal deduction for children is also no longer available in its past form.
+Additionally, the deduction for state and local sales, income, and property taxes have been capped at $10,000, and the standard personal deduction for children is also no longer available in its past form.

-“What’s happening now is a unique thing that hasn't really happened before,” Slott says.
-“The IRS could only create one set of withholding tables for everyone, so someone who is single and retired in Florida is using the same tables as someone who is married with six kids in New York.
-It’s just not going to work for everyone.”
+What’s happening now is a unique thing that hasn't really happened before.
+The IRS could only create one set of withholding tables for everyone, so someone who is single and retired in Florida is using the same tables as someone who is married with six kids in New York.
+It’s just not going to work for everyone.

-You Might Be a Loser If…
+You Might Lose out If...

 - You’re a single parent.
 Instead of the $4,050-per-child personal exemption, a $2,000-per-child refundable credit will be the new standard in 2018.
-Generally credits, which reduce your overall tax bill rather than reducing the amount of your taxable income, are preferable to deductions.
+Generally, credits, which reduce your overall tax bill rather than reducing the amount of your taxable income, are preferable to deductions.
 But again, there’s a cap: The credit isn’t available to individuals with income over $240,000 or married couples with income over $440,000.
 While some taxpayers may come out on top with the credit, single parents may have done better with the deduction.

 - If you’re trying to estimate your quarterly taxes for 2018, you can avoid a penalty by basing your payments on 2017’s actual figures.
-But if you know your 2018 income is going to be higher, set some additional money aside, Slott advises.
+If you know your 2018 income is going to be higher, set some additional money aside, Slott advises.

-You claim non-reimbursable work expenses or investment management fees.
+- You claim non-reimbursable work expenses or investment management fees.
 Both of those deductions are gone for the next filing year.

 If any of these situations describe you, then don’t get too attached to all that extra money in your paychecks.
 Indeed, it may be worth setting some of those earnings aside, in case these new deduction rules change your usual refund into a hefty tax bill.